roman-milk/roman-milk.github.io/no-such-thing-as-an-ex-slut.md

+===

- ****** No Such Thing as an Ex-Slut Ch.
-02 ****** byfastandsloppy© Jimmy laughed and shook his head in disbelief as he got to his knees behind Tuli.
+Jimmy laughed and shook his head in disbelief as he got to his knees behind Tuli.
 Roy saw her suck in her breath at the sensation of Jimmy's tongue sliding down the crack of her ass.
 Wanda released her nipples and began moving down Tuli's body too; settling into her pussy as Jimmy ravenously ate her ass.
 Tuli's entire body went rigid at the feel of the two tongues invading her from front and back.
 Her face opened into an expression of sublime pleasure as she threw her head back and cried out in truncated sounds of animal ecstasy.

  It was an odd tableau: Tuli standing with busy faces buried between her legs from the front and back; every muscle rigid with pleasure; her ribs straining against her skin; perspiration pouring down her face, chest and abdomen; her head hanging back so her mass of sable hair danced inches above Jimmy's bald scalp; her eyes focused unseeing on the ceiling, blinded by bliss.
 Roy felt his cock stir in his lap.
 He reached down and felt that it was halfway hard.
 Taking it in hand, he began stroking it towards fullness.